hannorein/rebound/docs/binaryformat.md

 # Binary Format

-REBOUND comes with its one binary format.
+REBOUND comes with its own binary format.
-The binary format allows you to store a current simulation state to a file.
+The binary format allows you to store a current simulation state to a file or to memory.
+The binary format is also used when you make a copy of a simulation or when you compare two similations with each other.
-The Simulation Archive is an extension of that format which allows you to store multiple snapshots in one file.
+The Simulation Archive is an extension of the binary format which allows you to store multiple snapshots of a simulation in one file.
 This page explains the details of the binary format.
+It is mainly intended for people who wish to extend the built-in REBOUND functionality.
 You do not need to know those details if you're only working with binary files to save and load simulations.

 REBOUND uses two structures for the binary files: